 Somewhere recently I saw some printed tags with a summer theme.
 For this 4th of July craft, I knew I could make a similar tag for the 4th of July decorations.
 I plan to use these tags as part of my centerpiece for my 4th of July tablescape.

-Here’s all the supplies you need to make these cute easy 4th of July crafts tags.
+Here are all the supplies you need to make these cute easy 4th of July tags.